 SSI assessed that transactions from both active funds and ETFs are leaning towards net withdrawals from developing markets and the outlook for December is not too promising as the US market is still attracting most of the attention.

 Positive capital flows mainly occurred in developed markets.
 In November 2024, capital flows into developed market equity funds broke out with a net inflow of 144 billion USD.
-In total, 11 months saw capital flows of 506 billion USD into developed market funds, with the US market continuing to attract cash flows (+143 billion USD and 448 billion USD for 11 months).
+In total, 11 months saw capital disbursement of 506 billion USD into developed market funds, with the US market continuing to attract cash flows (+143 billion USD and 448 billion USD for 11 months).

 The technology group continues to attract the majority of cash flow thanks to the push from individual investors, while investment funds are also more active in disbursing into the US market, with survey results from BofA showing that the allocation ratio to the US stock market has reached its highest level in the past 11 years.